Homicidal: Retrospective

 Though many critics were dismissive of Homicidal upon its release, the film has since garnered a cult following, and is regarded as one of Castle's best films.
 In The Psychotronic Video Guide (1996), Michael Weldon referred to the film as an "incredible experience," and it has also been championed by filmmaker John Waters.
 Film scholar David Hogan wrote: "In a psychosexual sense, Homicidal was perhaps the most distressing Hollywood film until William Friedkin's numbing and misunderstood Cruising (1980)."
 Hogan also cited it as Castle's best film despite being his "most derivative."
 Douglas Brode echoed similar sentiments, remarking the film's "marvelous" pacing and sustainment of suspense.
 However, Glenn Erickson from DVD Savant wrote that the film was "a perfectly wretched movie, bad enough to make Castle's other hits seem like flukes".

 Home media

-Homicidal was released on DVD in North America by tanginamo Home Entertainment in 2002.
+Homicidal was released on DVD in North America by Columbia Pictures Home Entertainment in 2002.
 It was made available again on DVD pressed on-demand by Sony Choice Collection on September 3, 2013.
 On July 19, 2016, Mill Creek Entertainment released the film on Blu-ray as a double feature alongside Castle's Mr. Sardonicus.
+In 2021 Powerhouse/Indicator Films released a high definition remaster Blu-ray, accompanied by special features.